CasoMateo/Algorithms4Fun/Leetcode/1502. Can Make Arithmetic Progression From Sequence/explanation.md

 Sort the array and find the initial difference between the first two elements.
-Check the difference of every item in the list.
+Check the difference of every other item in the list.

 **Complexities**
 Time: O(Nlog(N)) - sorting.